Sudan battles intensify on 3rd day; civilian deaths reach 97

 KHARTOUM, Sudan (AP) — Sudan’s embattled capital awoke Monday to a third day of heavy fighting between the army and a powerful rival force for control of the country, as the weekend’s civilian death toll rose to 97.

 Airstrikes and shelling intensified in parts of Khartoum and the adjoining city of Omdurman.
-Rapid, A sustained firing was heard near the military headquarters, with white smoke rising from the area.
+Rapid, sustained firing was heard near the military headquarters, with white smoke rising from the area.
 Residents hunkering down in their homes reported power outages and incidents of looting.

 “Gunfire and shelling are everywhere,” Wadeya Mahmoud Koko, head of a union for thousands of tea vendors and other food workers, said from her home in Khartoum.